BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 {{< /details >}}
 {{< details "# Mes oeuvres" >}}

+*Untitled* -- Juin 2024

+>Morning growls
+>While the di-named lioness
+>In exhaling betrays
+>Her thoughts hidden still
+>On that hillside crest
+>Where our fallen arms defined us
+>As the grass defined the meadow

 *Free to float* -- Mai 2024

 >If he could float from tree to tree,